 Process for discontinuing a Program/Concentration or Minor

 We highly recommend notifying the GUP office of your intent to discontinue a program as soon as possible as it directly affects the admission offerings of the campus.
-Programs should notify GUP no later than April of the Spring semester to ensure the program can be removed from admission and catalog materials.
+Programs should notify GUP no later than March of the Spring semester prior, to ensure the program can be removed from admission and catalog materials.

 The campus recommendation for discontinuation is then reviewed by the Chancellor's Office for assessment of system and statewide impact.

 Program discontinuation (assuming the faculty has agreed) (see EP&R 79-10, Chancellor’s Office)